thriveweb/davis-legal/content/pages/faq.md

   title: All you need to know
 accordion:
   - content: >-
-      A barrister is a specially qualified lawyer who elects to practice as a specialist advocate in courts.
+      A barrister is a qualified lawyer who elects to practice as a specialist advocate in courts.

-      Australian Barristers must undertake special training before they can become members of a Bar Association and act as barristers.
+      Australian Barristers must undertake further post-admission training before they can become members of a Bar Association and act as barristers.

       The word barrister refers to someone who has been “called to the bar” and